riccardobevilacqua/riccardo-codes/_posts/how-to-create-an-rss-feed-in-nextjs-10.md

 ### Conclusion

-Next.js is still young and is missing some features, such as RSS feed generation.
-However its design comprises only a handful of moving parts, hence adjusting it to your needs is more than doable.
+Next.js is still young and is missing some capabilities, such as RSS feed generation.
+However its design comprises only a handful of moving parts, hence adjusting the project to your needs is quite doable.

 I'm fairly sure more features will come in time from Vercel and from Next.js community.
 Until then don't be afraid to tinker with it.